w3f/polkadot-wiki/docs/learn/how-to/add-ledger-account-signer.md

 !!! warning "IMPORTANT"

     The Polkadot Developer Signer is an account manager meant for power users and developers.
-There are several user-friendly browser extensions funded by the Polkadot Treasury that support a lot of features right from the extension.
+There are several user-friendly browser extensions that support a lot of features right from the extension.
 Discover them in [this article](where-to-store-dot.md).

 **Adding your accounts in the browser extension is highly recommended, as it has many advantages:**